hashbangcode/vlad/vlad/docs/usage/custom_roles.md

 The custom role will be run as part of `vlad/playbooks/site_custom.yml`, _after_ the main Ansible playbook `vlad/playbooks/site.yml`.

-### Running without Vagrant
+###  Without Vagrant

 You can run the tasks in your custom role without Vagrant in the same way that you can with Vlad's main Ansible playbook.
 Just make sure you call the correct playbook:

     ansible-playbook -i vlad/host.ini vlad/playbooks/site_custom.yml

-Similarly, you can focus this to run any specific tags that you've defined within your custom role:
+Similarly, you can narrow the focus of this command to run only specific tags that you've defined within your custom role:

     ansible-playbook -i vlad/host.ini vlad/playbooks/site_custom.yml -t tag_1,tag_2